 Elevation gain: 150 m

-Last stop before reaching Jasper was Valley of the Five Lakes.
-Five lakes of different size, shape, and colour.
+The last stop on the Icefields Parkway before reaching Jasper was Valley of the Five Lakes.
+Five lakes of different sizes, shapes, and colours.
 Time spent here is up to you, but I’d recommend having at least an hour.

 For more about hiking in the valley and other hiking recommendations in Jasper, check out the post Hiking in Jasper National Park.